FabulousSpaceCat/week1/README.md

 ### Know any good recipes?

 Go make nachos with this!
 Or burritos!
 Or whatever, shove it in your tastehole.
+It makes *a lot* so there's leftovers, or enough for a bunch of people.

 **Ingredients:**